 The above is shortened, as it tends to be long.

 In shells, like bash (which is the recommended shell at HPC2N), you can change the environment variables by using

 If you do not use 'export' when setting or creating a variable, it will only have meaning in the current shell.

 Some common environment variables and their meaning:

-A list of variables relevant for SNIC, as well as a short description of these, can be found here.
+A list of variables used on most Swedish HPC centres (previously SNIC-wide), as well as a short description of these, can be found here.

 Example, creating your own shell variables:

 Assume you have the binary of your favourite program in the directory projects/coolness/bin in your home directory.
 You would like a variable for this directory, both to be able to change to it quickly, and to be able to easily set the path to it when you want to use it.
 Notice that you are using the environment variable $HOME for your home directory here.